-Straight Gay: Given that he doesn't exhibit any stereotypically homosexual traits, to the point some even would attest he qualifies as Ambiguously Gay, but really the game just doesn't treat his sexuality as a big deal or anything to make a fuss about or draw attention to, no different than any of the other characters.
+Straight Gay: Given that he doesn't exhibit any stereotypically homosexual traits, to the point some even would attest he qualifies as Ambiguously Gay (the only part that makes it unambiguous Bill's gay Porn Stash), but the game really doesn't treat his sexuality as a big deal or anything to make a fuss about or draw attention to, no different than any of the other characters.

 Noodle Incident: It is never revealed what exact favors that Bill owed Joel from the past.

 Speak Ill of the Dead: He trashes and badmouths Tess to Joel's face on more than one occasion until Joel gets sick of it and chews him out.
 In his defense, however, he has no idea that Tessis dead; Joel never tells him as such.